HOW IT WORKS

 For Level 1 no previous knowledge is required, this is a beginners course and most learners will have no or little knowledge when they begin.

-What is the content for Level 1 and 2 courses?
+What is the content for British Sign Language Level 1 and 2 courses?

-The full details for Level 1 and Level 2 courses are listed here.
-In brief, Level 1 is simple vocabulary such as basic greetings, colours, numbers and other beginners vocabulary.
+In brief, Level 1 is simple vocabulary such as basic greetings, colours, numbers and other beginners' vocabulary as outlined by the Signature qualification syllabus.
 Level 2 focuses on sign structure, giving you the skills to hold a conversation, present in sign and reading the signing of others'.

 What do exams entail?

-Receptive (watching a member of the deaf community sign and answering questions on what they say)
+Receptive (watching a recorded video of a member of the deaf community sign and answering questions on what they say)

-Presentation - You perform a short presentation on an every day topic using the vocabulary you have learned.
+Presentation - You perform a short presentation for your tutor on an every day topic using the vocabulary you have learned.

-Conversation - a recorded conversation on an everyday topic.
+Conversation - a recorded conversation with your tutor on an everyday topic.

 Sign Together is unlike some training providers in that all of our exams are individual, meaning you will be assessed and given feedback 1-to-1.
 Your tutor will let you know when he/she feels you are ready for your exams so you're not in the dark about whether your sign skills are advanced enough.